 - 1. A step-by-step guide to structuring a digital marketing plan in 2020 (wearemarketing.com) - 2.
 How to Create a Twitter Marketing Strategy | Sprout Social

-Code of the Course: SEI7336PTitle of the Course: Open source Programming LabLevel of the Course: NHEQF Level 5.5Credit of the Course: 2Type of the Course: Skill Enhancement Course (SEC) Course in computer scienceDelivery Type of the Course: Practicum (20+10).
-20hrs for lecture content delivery +10 hrs fordiagnostic assessment, formative assessment, and subject/class activity, problem solving.
+Code of the Course : SEI7336P

+Title of the Course : Open source Programming Lab

+Type of the Course : Skill Enhancement Course (SEC) Course in computer science diagnostic assessment, formative assessment, and subject/class activity, problem solving.